-You can clean the $H_2O_2$ probe body by wiping it with a soft, lint-free cloth moistened with water or mild cleaning agent, such as isopropanol.
+You can clean the H_2O_2 and humidity probe body and temperature probe body and cable by wiping them with a soft, lint-free cloth moistened with water or mild cleaning agent, such as isopropanol.
 Do not wipe the filter: wiping the filter may block its pores and/or deposit residue on the filter.
 If the filter is heavily contaminated, replace it.